-Our everyday lives and stories are the fodder in which God uses to reveal, speak to us, shape us, grow us, and lead us.
+Our everyday lives and stories are the canvas in which God uses to reveal, speak to us, shape us, grow us, and lead us.

 Some of the stories that shape my life: